-Particulate contamination of injections and infusions consist of extraneous, mobile undissolved particles, other than gas bubbles, unintentionally present in the solutions.
+Particulate contamination consists of mobile undissolved substances other than gas bubbles, unintentionally present in liquid preparations.

-The test is intended to provide a simple procedure for the visual assessment of the quality of parenteral solutions as regards visible particles.
-Other validated methods may be used.
+The test is intended to provide a simple procedure for the visual assessment of the quality of liquid preparations, if applicable after reconstitution, as regards visible particles.